Nadim017/e-Commerce-MERN-Project-server/README.md

 # 18. GET /api/users/:id => get a single user by id

 # 19. How to create services in the backend

+# 20. DELETE /api/users/:id => delete a single user by id